Online Master of Science in Nursing Family Nurse Practitioner

 The Master of Science in Nursing (MSN), Family Nurse Practitioner (FNP) Specialty is a CCNE-accredited online graduate program intended to prepare those RNs with an undergraduate degree in nursing, or those who have successfully completed the equivalent undergraduate foundation in nursing, for a career as a Family Nurse Practitioner.

 This program prepares the graduate to sit for the National FNP certification exam to allow for employment in all states.
-This integrated MSN curriculum includes course work in Ethics, Leadership, Research, and Policy in addition to advanced path physiology, advanced pharmacology, and advanced physical health assessment.
+This integrated MSN curriculum includes course work in Informatics, Organizational and Systems Leadership, Research, Policy, Population Health and Inter-professional Collaboration in addition to advanced pathophysiology, advanced pharmacology, and advanced physical and health assessment.

 The MSN Family Nurse Practitioner specialization has a competitive admissions process.
 In order to gain a clear sense of the applicant’s fit within our primary care focused FNP program, the following processes and eligibility criteria have been developed.
 Desired applicants should be problem solvers and potential health leaders in their communities.
 For full acceptance into the MSN Family Nurse Practitioner specialization, applicants must meet other additional requirements.